h6494/Code_CSM_Reconstruction_Study/README.md

 ## Welcome!

-This repository contains code and data used in the following research:
+This repository contains code and data used in the following research: {Hidden for anonymous peer review}

-NA. [nd] Combining census data and paleoecology to track the establishment and growth of a major seabird colony in Newfoundland [unpublished].
+Read through the details of the analysis using the following page - https://h6494.github.io/Paleo_Analysis_Using_R/
+Or parse through the original R files individually by cloning this repo onto your local computer

 ### Description of R files: